-Students are required to report and reflect on the reading materials of 200 pages.
+Students are required to report and reflect on the reading materials of 100,000 words or 200 pages to fulfill the "English Reading" requirement.
 They will be asked to discuss in teams the assigned material in each tutorial, and then present to the other teams their interpretation and questions for that piece of reading.
 The basic approach will be peer teaching in which each study team in turn will facilitate discussion of the assigned reading through a series of questions posed to the other teams.